Leymah Gbowee, peace activist, Nobel Prize winner for Peace

 Aida Vidan, scholar of South Slavic literatures and film, Harvard University

-Ana Dumitrescu, UNESCO specialist for culture, head of many UNESCO clubs forums
+Ana Dumitrescu, UNESCO specialist for culture, UNESCO clubs proponent

 Richard Hunter, Harvard University MUN secretary-General, UN proponent